caseywatts/caseywatts.github.io/book/all-chapters.md

 Practicing meditation can help you become more aware of your thoughts and emotions.
 Unlike many of the other techniques, meditation is not great for actively thinking about and processing experiences.
 It is useful for becoming aware of thoughts and feelings in the first place and accepting them as inputs, so that you can process them later.

 If you would like to try getting into meditation, there are a lot of resources to help you get started in a gentle and gradual way.
-My favorite introduction to meditation is a mobile app, "Headspace".
+My favorite introduction to meditation is a mobile app, "Headspace."
 It introduces meditation concepts one at a time, using voice guidance and cute little video animations.

 <!-- #content add it "a common ~mantra of meditation practices is to not judge your thoughts and feelings, but to accept them as inputs" -->
 Rumination is a risk with meditation.
-Sitting with these normally-unseen thoughts and feelings can be stressful.
-Stress is more likely to happen when in a particularly challenging situation, or when mentally or bodily fatigued.
+Sitting with these thoughts and feelings that you are normally unaware of can be stressful.
+Stress is more likely to happen in a particularly challenging situation, or when mentally or bodily fatigued.
 It is easy to judge these and accidentally kick off a downward spiral, making yourself feel worse.
 This risk is especially high for beginners.
 With practice, you will get better at not judging your thoughts and feelings.

 ### Reading fiction

-Some people believe that nonfiction reading is more useful than fiction reading.
-Nonfiction books teach us facts.
-But both are useful in their own way.
+Some people believe that nonfiction reading is more useful than fiction reading, but both are useful in their own way.
 Nonfiction books may teach facts, but fiction books are useful for social and emotional development.

 Fiction books give you the opportunity to peer inside another person's mind.
 You get to see how the characters interact with others and the results of those interactions.
 The characters often act in ways we would not ourselves, and in situations we could never find ourselves in.
 Even in similar situations, a character's thoughts and feelings are often quite different from how you yourself would react in that situation.
 Reading fiction helps you imagine ways in which other people think.

 The only way an author is able to convey these thoughts and feelings is to use words.
 If you can pick up on their wording or vocabulary that can help with your own wording and vocabulary.

-Some research has been done on this phenomenon, using the "narrative transportation theory".
+Some research has been done on this phenomenon, using the "narrative transportation theory."
 The term "high emotional transportation" means a story where the reader imagines they are immersed in the world, empathizing with the characters more deeply.
 [Some studies](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3559433/) show that people who have recently read "high emotional transportation" books have greater empathy than those who read something without high emotional transportation.

 Try reading some fiction!
 You do not need to read from a high school English class curriculum; today's popular fiction totally counts.
 If you need an idea, maybe start with something from the top 10 bestsellers list for this year.
 You probably even know some people who have read one of those, and you can bond over that.